domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Strive for continuous improvement; it is good enough for all intents and purposes.

 The best engineer is completely replaceable by a human; even better, by an algorithm.
 Thus, an engineer should strive for self-automation.
-Write the engineering specification of yourself.
+Write the engineering specification of yourself (what you do in your job/career).

 For every task, first define the "measure of success".